-Recent research shows that the average self-published novel sells less than 100 copies.
-Using £2.99, as the average price on Amazon (UK), the earnings for an author from a self-published book, assuming a 70% royalty rate, would be around £210.
+Research indicates that the typical self-published novel sells fewer than 100 copies.
+Using £2.99 as the average price on Amazon (UK), earnings for an author from a self-published book – assuming a 70% royalty rate – would be approximately £210.
 Consequently, a 100,000-word novel will make less than half a penny per word.

 Taking these figures into account, you have more chance of being struck by lightning than becoming a millionaire self-published author.